dalihub/dali-core/automated-tests/README.md

       END_TEST;
     }

-Note that **there must be no extra whitespace in the method signature** (i.e., it must violate our coding convention and follow __exactly__ this pattern: `int UtcDaliMyTestcaseName(void)`), as it's parsed by an awk script to auto-generate the testcase arrays in the main header file.
+Note that **the parentheses in the method signature must not be empty** (i.e., it must violate our coding convention and follow __exactly__ this pattern: `int UtcDaliMyTestcaseName(void)`), as it's parsed by an awk script to auto-generate the testcase arrays in the main header file.
+Neither may any comments on the same line contain empty parentheses.

 You can contine to use the TET api, e.g. `tet_infoline`, `tet_result` and our test check methods `DALI_TEST_CHECK`, `DALI_TEST_EQUALS`, etc.